 The additional LIHEAP dollars brings base funding in fiscal 2006 to $2.5 billion and emergency funding to $700 million.
 The American Gas Association (AGA), which represents natural gas utilities, applauded Bush for his quick signing of the LIHEAP bill, which it said will aid poor energy consumers with their heating bills just as many states are beginning to run out of funds.

-The AGA also recognized the efforts of Snowe and House lawmakers, who have been trying since November to win more funds for LIHEAP to be disbursed during the current winter heating season, which officially ends on March 31.
+The AGA also recognized the efforts of Snowe and House lawmakers, who have been trying since November to win more funds for LIHEAP to be disbursed during the current winter heating season, which officially ends at the close of March.

 LIHEAP is a federal block grant program that provides money to help low- and fixed-income consumers heat and cool their homes.